INFO: This guide is for Organisation Administrators

 The best way to check the validity of a CSV file is to open it in Notepad and make sure there are no extraneous spaces or punctuation.

 Once this is confirmed, you can upload the CSV file using the Upload CSV+ button.
 Any problems with the CSV import will be displayed per user.
 Click the info button for more information on the errors.

-This is probably the most common error you will encounter, if you are trying to add a lot of users by CSV you may come across a couple that already have accounts.
-This will return you the error.
-To fix this, delete the user you just added from the CSV or use a different email for them.
+Here, the user on Line 3 was added, however, that user already exists on the platform.
+This is probably the most common error you will encounter, if you are adding a lot of users by CSV, you may come across a few that already have accounts.
+To fix this, delete the user you just added from the CSV or use a different username/email for them.

-If the platform is happy with the proposed CSV changes, it will look something like this screenshot.
+If the platform is happy with the proposed CSV changes, it will appear like the image below.

-Will Create appears in place of any previous errors if you had encountered any errors previously
+Will Create appears in place of any errors if you had encountered any errors previously.